1. Build a Precision Profile

 The FPM Mentorship is a guided small group opportunity to translate knowledge so you can implement high value MS prehab/rehab in your clinic or gym.

-There will be 12 group Zoom meetings and ongoing forum discussions related to each module.
+There will be 10 group Zoom meetings (plus 2 optional Q & A sessions w/ Dr. Laura) and ongoing forum discussions related to each module.

-You will be asked to spend a minimum of 30 minutes/day on upskilling a precision template for your clinic-gym environment.
+You will be asked to spend a minimum of 2 hours/week on upskilling a precision template for your clinic-gym environment.

 General Physical Preparation I

 Squat/hinge/lunge & push/pull/carry: The trainable menu - progressions & regressions.